 - Strategic Fit: in keeping with the longer term site reconfiguration proposals, acting as an enabler to other service moves and relocation.
-Enables the colocation of services that supports evidence based practice, innovation in developing new models of care and provides a seamless service to adults. - Clinical Quality and Patient Safety: access to senior decision makers, immediate diagnostic support on one site - ▶ Patient Outcomes: reduced harm, improved morbidity and mortality and opportunities for improved clinical outcome. - > Patient Experience: no delays system in a dedicated bespoke environment - Clinical Staff & Resources: improved patient flow, proximity of services and an environment tailored to meet demand will increase staff satisfaction, improve morale and mitigate stress
+Enables the co-location of services that supports evidence based practice, innovation in developing new models of care and provides a seamless service to adults and children. - Clinical Quality and Patient Safety: access to senior decision makers, immediate diagnostic support on one site - Patient Outcomes: reduced harm, improved morbidity and mortality and opportunities for improved clinical outcome. - Patient Experience: responsive no delays system in a dedicated bespoke environment - Clinical Staff & Resources: improved patient flow, proximity of services and an environment tailored to meet demand will increase staff satisfaction, improve morale and mitigate stress.
+Reduced sickness absence levels with higher rates of recruitment and retention as the emergency floor be recommended as a place to come and work.
+The floor will enable more effective ways of working and reduce duplication of work and facilitate collaborative interdisciplinary working.

-2.18 Potential Business Scope & Key Service Requirements
+2.17.
+Potential Business Scope & Key Service Requirements

-The Trust is seeking to improve its vascular facilities through the development of a purpose-built hybrid theatre for the provision of surgical care.
+The Trust is seeking to improve its vascular ward service through relocation of a 28 bedded ward with ancillary accommodation to the GH site.